PTLINKED/ptlinked-plugin/README.md

 ### onSendProgram( data )

-This callback is triggered when a user clicks the **Send Program** button on the exercise viewer.
+This callback is triggered when a user clicks the **Send** button on the exercise viewer.
 A data object is passed to the registered callback function providing details on the exercise program being sent.

 ```js
 ptlinked_app = $("#ptlinked--application_container").ptlinkedLibrary({